Here are a few tips for navigating the spam label in your U-M Gmail account.

-Are you noticing some of your messages are being flagged as Spam (unwanted email)?
-Google’s spam filters are much more aggressive than in the past.
+Are you noticing that some of your messages are being flagged as spam?
+Google’s spam filters are more aggressive than they have been in the past which has resulted in some messages being marked as spam.
 Here’s a few tips for keeping your messages out of the spam label.

 Use a text-only email signature

-Putting items such as links in your email signature increases the chances of it being flagged as Spam.
-Remote images and hidden text can also make your message look suspicious.
+Putting items such as links in your email signature increases the chances of it being flagged as spam.
+Remote images and hidden text can also make your message look suspicious to Google.

 Send bulk mail from another account or service

 Sending bulk mail from a different account, such as a Shared Account, will isolate your uniqname account from these actions.
-If your distribution is larger than the sending limits or bandwidth limits will allow, consider using the ITS authenticated SMTP service.
+If your distribution is larger than the sending limits or bandwidth limits allowed, consider using the ITS authenticated SMTP service.

-By default, the Spam label is hidden in the Label list.
-A good way to remember to check your Spam label is to set it to show only if there are new, unread messages in Spam.
-To make this setting (must be on a computer, not a mobile device):
+By default, the spam label is hidden within your label list found under More in your left sidebar.
+A good way to remember to check your spam label is to set it to show only if there are new, unread messages in Spam.

 - Select Settings.